 The History Society begins to publish a monthly feature in Advance for Physician Assistants that highlights an aspect of PA history.
-You may read the articles by clicking here..
+You may read the articles by clicking here.

 The PA History Society is given permission to reprint and market the book, Just Say for Me.
 A collection of 342 quotes from Dr. Eugene Stead, Jr. The quotes become affectionately known as “Steadisms”.

 PAHx Society and PAHx Center office are relocated from Duke University to the Eugene A. Stead, Jr. Center for Physician Assistants; the building is owned and operated by the NCAPA.
 Prior to the opening of the Stead Center in Durham, NC, then Executive Director Reginald D. Carter and Archivist Mira Waller created within the building a replica of Dr. Eugene Stead Jr.’s office at his lake house.

 They also prepared shadowbox wall displays to hang in the Center lobby to honor the founders of the PA profession and each of the national organizations.
 To learn more about the displays at the Stead Center, click here.

-The area around the statue is officially named the Dr. John McElligott Veterans Memorial Garden.
+The area around the statue is officially named the Dr. John McElligott PA Veterans Garden.
 John McElligott, MD, PA, FACP, MPH, is a former medic, a 1974 graduate of the Duke PA program, and donated funds both to support the PA History Society and to expand the Veterans Garden.

-The Society, with funds raised with the help of Dr. E. Harvey Estes and the Stead Legacy Fund task force, holds a symposium in honor of Dr. Eugene Stead, Jr.’s 100th birthday.
+The Society, with funds raised with the help of Dr. E. Harvey Estes and the Stead Legacy Fund task force to hold a symposium in honor of Dr. Eugene Stead, Jr.’s 100th birthday.
 Funds also went to preserve and catalog items donated to the PA History Society by Dr. Stead’s family after his death

 AAPA donates over 20 boxes of archival materials, photographs and recordings to the Society to be digitized with funds provided by the National Library of Medicine and National Institutes of Health, Department of Health and Human Services.